NAACP Theatre Awards

-The NAACP Theatre Awards are an NAACP member voted awards started in 1991 and presented annually by the Beverly Hills-Hollywood branch of the NAACP to honor outstanding people of color in theater.
-The ceremonies usually take place in the Los Angeles area following the presentation ceremonies of the NAACP Image Awards.
-There are also honorary awards: the President's Award, the Trailblazer Award, the Spirit Award, the Community Service Award, and The Lifetime Achievement Award.
+The NAACP Theatre Awards are a collection of NAACP member-voted awards started in 1991 and presented annually by the Beverly Hills-Hollywood branch of the NAACP to honor outstanding people of color in theater.
+The ceremony usually takes place in the Los Angeles area following the presentation ceremonies of the NAACP Image Awards.
+There are also honorary awards: the President's Award, Trailblazer Award, Spirit Award, Community Service Award, and Lifetime Achievement Award.